SunritHazra/VX-Solenoid-Engine/README.md

 ---

-# Development Platform

-This project is part of the **Hack Club Blueprint** program.

-Blueprint supports students building physical engineering projects by helping fund:

-* Manufacturing
-* Electronics
-* Prototyping components

-This support enables the development of complex hardware projects from concept to physical prototype.

----

 # Assembly and Operation Guide — V2 Solenoid Engine

 This guide explains how to assemble, wire, and operate the V2 Solenoid Engine after printing the mechanical parts and manufacturing the PCB.
 Read the entire document before starting assembly.